armbrustlab/global_thaps_clones/README.md

     git lfs pull

-This will replace both pointer files by the large originals.
+which will replace both pointer files by the large originals.